Indigenous Healing Practices

 Cultural Appropriation and Misuse of Psychedelics

-To address cultural appropriation and misuse of psychedelics in indigenous healing practices with ethical solutions, the sub-sections of ‘Ethics and Responsibility’ and ‘Fostering Respect and Collaboration with Indigenous Communities’ are discussed in this part.
+To address cultural appropriation and misuse of psychedelics in Indigenous healing practices with ethical solutions, the sub-sections of ‘Ethics and Responsibility’ and ‘Fostering Respect and Collaboration with Indigenous Communities’ are discussed in this part.
 These solutions will help foster appreciation and collaboration with the indigenous communities, ensuring respectful and responsible use of psychedelics in their healing practices.

 Ethics and Responsibility